pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 		^CmdShortcutCommandActivation renamingFor: MyApp.

 This annotation will keep cmd+r in instance variable.
 If you will modify #renamingFor: method with new shorctut the annotations should be updated.
-And for this this method has special pragma:
+And special pragma ensures this logic:

 	CmdShortcutCommandActivation class>> renamingFor: anAnnotationUser
 		<classAnnotationDependency>